sahobitayo/D3-challenge/README.md

 The dataset used for this project is based on 2014 ACS 1-year estimates.
 It includes data on rates of income, obesity, poverty, etc. by state.
 The information comes from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System.

+This repository includes a scatter plot visualization, which was deployed [here](https://sahobitayo.github.io/D3-challenge/D3_data_journalism/).
+The D3 code is available here inside this repository.